 Coding is not just for tech professionals anymore.
-In 2026, the ability to write code — or even just understand the logic behind it — is becoming as foundational as reading and writing.
-Yet many kids still go through school without ever writing a single line.
-That gap is widening, and it starts early.
+In 2026, understanding the logic behind code is becoming as foundational as reading and writing, yet many kids still never write a single line.

-At Avanza STEM, we see firsthand how transformative it is when a young student writes their first program and watches it actually run.
-The look on their face is not just excitement — it is the realization that they can build things.
-That feeling is worth everything.
+At Avanza STEM, we see how powerful it is when a student writes their first program and watches it run.
+That moment is not just excitement; it is the realization that they can build things.

 It Is Not Really About Code

-The biggest misconception about teaching kids to code is that the goal is to produce programmers.
-It is not.
+The goal is not simply to produce programmers.
 The real value is in the thinking patterns that coding develops:

-- Decomposition — breaking a big problem into smaller, manageable pieces
+- Decomposition - breaking a big problem into smaller pieces

-- Debugging — testing ideas, noticing when they fail, and figuring out why
+- Debugging - testing ideas and figuring out why they fail

 These are the same skills used by engineers, scientists, writers, and entrepreneurs.
-A child who learns to debug a Python loop is also learning how to approach a broken argument, a failed experiment, or a miscommunication — and that matters far beyond any specific career path.
+A child who learns to debug a Python loop is also learning how to approach a failed experiment or a miscommunication.

 When Is the Right Age to Start?